rapid7/metasploit-framework/Common-Metasploit-Module-Coding-Mistakes.md

+# Please see [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md) for an authoritative coding guide.
+This document is out of date and should be consulted ONLY for BAD code examples.

 This is a collection of all the bad code we often see in Metasploit modules.
 You should avoid them, too.

 Note: Some of these examples use puts() for demo purposes, but you should always use print_status / print_error when writing a module.